Cristian Caicedo: Life and career

 Caicedo Castillo was born on 4 January 2002 in Tumaco, Colombia.
 He mainly operates as a right-winger.
 He is left-footed.
 He is known for his versatility.
 He is also known for his speed.
 He started his career with Portuguese side Loures.
 In 2021, he signed for Portuguese side Oriental.
 In 2022, he signed for Portuguese side Serpa.
 He made twenty-one league appearances and scored one goal while playing for the club.

 In 2023, he signed for Colombian side Orsomarso.
 He was described as having an "outstanding performance... being a key piece" while playing for the club.
 He made thirty league appearances and scored seven goals while playing for them.
 He received interest from Colombian side América de Cali while playing for them.
 In 2024, he signed for Australian side Perth Glory.
-On the 23rd of December 2024 it was announced that Caicedo had left Perth Glory by mutual consent.
+On 23 December 2024 it was announced that Caicedo had left Perth Glory by mutual consent.